huggingface/datasets/datasets/electricity/README.md

 ### Data Fields

-For a univariate regular time series we have:
+For this univariate regular time series we have:

-- `start`: a `datetime` of the first entry of this time series
+- `start`: a `datetime` as string of the first entry of each time serie in the dataset
-- `target`: an `array[float32]` the actual target value
+- `target`: an `array[float32]` of the actual target values

 Given the `freq` and the `start` date, we can assign a datetime to each entry in the target array.
+Each time serie is also assigned a unique `feat_static_cat` integer id as well as an identifier `item_id`.

 ### Data Splits